yannisk2/documentation-test/docs/section1.md

 # Section 1

-This is a sample page to check automated documentation deployment.
+This is a sample page to check the automated documentation deployment.